coldclimate/omnomfrickinnom/content/blog/2021-01-09-courgette-fritters.markdown

 We had a few courgettes that needed using up and I came across [a recipe on BBC Food](https://www.bbcgoodfood.com/recipes/spiced-pea-courgette-fritters-minty-yogurt-dip) that I adapted to make a quick and tasty tea.

-We ended up with a real mixed plate, with some avocados that needed using up and a mint raita made with a base of soft cheese not yoghurt.
+We ended up with a real mixed plate, with some avocados that needed using up and a mint raita made with a base of soft cheese not yogurt.
 There was also a big heap of baked red cabbage, sticky and sweet.

 ## You will need